MortenTsinakov/n2rv/README.md

 ```
 #### Usage

-To run the program in a virtual environment, run those commands from the project root directory:
+To run the program in a virtual environment, run the following commands from the project root directory:

 1. Create a virtual environment: ```python3 -m venv venv```
 2. Activate the virtual environment: ```source venv/bin/activate```